 It is also the month that has shown the greatest percentage increase in COVID-19 infections since the peak of the pandemic.
 This is mainly due to the many variants that have spun off, but primarily the Delta variant and its dangerously high viral load.

-Due to the high spread, many companies and organizations are debating if they should require vaccines as part of their reopening responsibly plan.
+Due to the high spread, many companies and organizations are debating if they should require vaccines as part of their stay open responsibly plan.

 What do the governing bodies say?

 This is where things can get tricky.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), employers can require employees physically entering the workplace to be vaccinated for COVID-19.
 Federal EEO laws do not prevent it, so long as employers comply with reasonable accommodation provisions.

 However, states have had a wide range of reactions.
 Some cities are now making businesses require employees and customers to prove vaccination or a negative COVID-19 test prior to entering their establishment.
 Other states are fighting to eliminate mask and vaccine requirements altogether.